artefactual/atom-docs/user-manual/glossary/glossary.rst

   Static page
-    Static pages are pages that are designed to look the same each time they are accessed, in contrast to dynamic pages such as :ref:`search results <search-results>`, :term:`view pages <view page>`, or :term:`edit pages <edit page>`.
+    Static pages are pages that are designed to look the same each time they are accessed, in contrast to dynamic pages such as, :ref:`search results <search-results>`, :term:`view pages <view page>`, or :term:`edit pages <edit page>`.
 AtoM has two static pages, the :term:`home page` and the :term:`about page`.
 Static pages can be